Michigan Hearing Screening Requirements for Newborns and School-Aged Children

 Who Can Screen

 Public health hearing screening tests shall be given by individuals trained and qualified to properly administer the screening tests.
-Their training and qualifications shall be approved by the Michigan Department of Community Health.

 Training for Screeners